hindu-comm/mail_stream_advaita-l/2013/09/Ishwaroham_and_Ishwa/06__Rajaram_Venkataraman.md

 > > forms are eternal.
 >
 >
-> ​I can not sense any sense here.
+> I can not sense any sense here.
 > Ishvara can not know dead ones as living ones.
 That will make him
 > hallucinated.
 So, individual names and forms of past things and people are
 > not eternal in this way too.
-> ​
+>

 RV:  We can only say that Ishwara knows every thing through the power of maya.
 He will not know a dead man as alive but know all that a dead man